-All written work submitted to the instructor should be done on or before the session or due date indicated below by submitting the work as a Word document using Canvas (in Assignments).
+All written work submitted to the instructor should be done on or before the session or due date indicated below by submitting the work as a hardcopy Word document, using the Times New Roman font (12), double-spaced, with regulation one inch margins and pagination in the upper right hand of the page, from page two through to the end.
+The instructor urges students to proofread their hardcopy for errors and clarity before submitting it to the instructor.

 Required texts for discussion.
 These are in order of first use in the weekly course readings.
-Note that, while most of the books listed are available for purchase, the instructor has selected only texts accessible online.
+Note that, while most of the books listed are available for purchase, or accessible in Smathers, Library West, Course Reserves, the instructor has selected only texts that are accessible online, as well.
 Most of the books listed are accessible online through the Smathers catalog as e-books; in at least one case, however, only certain chapters are accessible online through Smathers, by way of Google Books (that is, one will find a reference to the Google Books online version in the Smathers listing and one can click on that to access the chapters assigned here).
 All of the articles listed, of course, are available online by accessing the journals online through the Smathers catalogue -- by using the title of the journal, you should easily acquire access to the article by selecting the particular volume, issue, date and article, as indicated below for each article.